 Rise of Yield Aggregators

-Yield farming, which involves generating rewards through strategies such as liquidity farming, lending, and staking, has evolved into a more advanced strategy known as yield aggregation.
 In yield aggregation, smart contracts automatically reallocate the user’s assets across multiple DeFi protocols to achieve the highest possible returns.
 Yearn Finance is a DeFi platform that pioneers this strategy, providing a strategic advantage to investors by automating the process and optimizing returns across various protocols.

 Yield aggregators like Yearn Finance, Beefy Finance, and Convex Finance have gained popularity for automating traditional yield farming, optimizing returns, and reducing the need for manual management.